ajul/eu4cd/readme.txt

 Download the zip and extract it.
 Then run eu4cd.exe.

-Currently 64-bit Windows only.
+Currently I only have a binary for 64-bit Windows; other platforms will need to use the Python source.
 I'm using cx_Freeze to convert the Python program to a binary.
 However, this only generates binaries for the system it's run on, namely, mine is 64-bit Windows.
 If you are running a different system you'll have to run it from Python directly, or get somebody with the same system as you to generate a binary for you by running freeze.py.

 === Python version ===